quackduck/rem/README.md

-   --permanent            delete a file permanently -d/--directory         show path to trash -t/--set-trash <dir>   set trash to dir and continue -h/--help              print this help message -v/--version           print Rem version
+   --permanent            delete a file permanently -d/--directory         show path to trash -t/--set-trash <dir>   set trash to dir and continue --disable-copy         if files are on a different fs, don't rename by copy -h/--help              print this help message -v/--version           print Rem version
 ```